Obstetrics and Gynecology

 A subsequent study from the NICHD Obstetric-Fetal Pharmacology Research Units Network found that cord blood glyburide levels were 70% of simultaneously measured maternal levels.
 Although the absolute levels were low in both compartments, it appears that glyburide can cross to the fetus in significant amounts.
 A second study confirmed this finding in 2013.

-While no adverse effects on the fetus have been demonstrated when glyburide is used during pregnancy, the possibility remains of long term effects, particularly given the data regarding in utero programming of metabolism by various ambient exposures.
-When glyburide is prescribed for women with GDM, it is important to document that patients have been counseled regarding the lack of long term studies on the offspring.
+In a systematic review and meta-analysis of RCTs comparing glyburide with insulin treatment of GDM, glyburide use was associated with a higher likelihood of macrosomia and neonatal hypoglycaemia than insulin.
+While no specific adverse effects on the fetus have been demonstrated when glyburide is used during pregnancy, the possibility remains of long term effects, particularly given the data regarding in utero programming of metabolism by various ambient exposures.
+When glyburide is prescribed for pregnant women, it is important to document that patients have been counseled regarding the lack of long-term studies on the offspring.